Salivary Glands Long Essays

 • Mostly occurs bilaterally

-• Involves the buccal mucosa along occlusal line in the bicuspid and molar region
+• Involves the buccal mucosa along the occlusal line in the bicuspid and molar region

 • Resembles early leukoplakia